florist-notes/aicore_s/notes/ai_accelerators/future_computing.md

 <img src="img/neuromorphic.png" width="100%">

 +  Elements of a computer are modeled after systems in the human brain and nervous system.
 Neuron to Neuron communication and results to more energy efficient computation for AI tasks.<br />
-+ Different Element like Single Crystalline Silicon + layer of Silicon Germanium, Tantalum Oxide are used to control precise flow of ions.<br />
++ Different element like single crystalline Silicon + layer of Silicon Germanium, Tantalum Oxide are used to control precise flow of ions.<br />

 Available chip: [IBM True North](https://youtu.be/X2TYAcr36r0), [Intel Loihi 2](https://www.intel.com/content/www/us/en/research/neuromorphic-computing.html), [brainchip](https://brainchip.com/).<br />